streamsets/datacollector-oss/BUILD.md

 `release/target/streamsets-datacollector-all-2.6.0.0-SNAPSHOT.tgz`

-Untar the tarball in your prefered location :
+Extract the tarball to your preferred location :

-`tar xvzf streamsets-datacollector-all-2.6.0.0-SNAPSHOT.tgz`
+`tar xf streamsets-datacollector-all-2.6.0.0-SNAPSHOT.tgz`

 To start the DataCollector, execute: